chapter 01

 Precipitous cliffs rise hundreds of feet from rolling valleys, creating a mosaic of varied microclimates that allow for species with wildly different habitat preferences to grow within a few yards of each other.
 This topographical variation defies traditional elevational life zone delineations, bringing habitat types together to form diverse ecotones where the lines between ecosystems blur.

-Opuntia santa-rita (Santa Rita prickly pear) growing from exposed rock along a canyon running south through Cumero Mountain.
+Santa Rita prickly pear (Opuntia santa-rita) growing from exposed rock along a canyon running south through Cumero Mountain.
 This species is known only from Southern Arizona and Northern Sonora.

 Archeological evidence suggests that the Atascosa Highlands were part of an overlapping boundary between the Hohokam and Trincheras cultures, long before the existence of the United States and Mexico.